dgileadi/OnlineImagePicker/README.md

 		..
 		OnlineImagePickerController *picker = [[OnlineImagePickerController alloc] initWithDelegate:self];
 		[self presentViewController:picker animated:YES completion:nil];
-	}
+		// or you could push the picker onto a UINavigationController stack }

 	// your class needs to implement the OnlineImagePickerDelegate protocol: